darindf/PsychoPhysioCollector/README.md

 Date: 23.06.2016

 ## What is the PsychoPhysioCollector for Android
-The PsychoPhysioCollector is an App for Android OS to collect physiological, kinematical by internal and external sensors and subjective data by questionnaires.
+The PsychoPhysioCollector is an App for Android OS to collect physiological, kinematical data by internal and external sensors and subjective data by questionnaires.
 It supports:

 * Zephyr BioHarness 3
 * Shimmer R2 IMUs with Shimmer ECG-Modul and Shimmer Gyro-Modul